Zisize's Projects

 Current Projects

-Zisize Centre at Ingwavuma, which runs a preschool class, library, after school play facility, a homework and study group and holiday play schemes and offers facilities to teachers for lesson preparation and study.
+Zisize Centre at KwaQatha, Ingwavuma, which runs a creche, preschool class, library, after school play facility, a homework and study group and holiday play schemes.
+Teachers' workshops are run there and facilities made available for lesson preparation and study.
+Food gardens cover large areas of the site.

 *

-Zisize Centre at Manyiseni, built in May 2004 with a donation from graduate trainees of DTC and equipped by them.
-This currently runs an after school play scheme, lending library service, study group, Soul Buddyz life skills group and crèche for 2 to 4 year olds.
+Zisize Centre at Manyiseni, built in May 2004 with a donation from graduate trainees of The Diamond Trading Company and equipped by them.
+This runs an after school play scheme, lending library service, study group, Soul Buddyz life skills group and crèche for 2 to 4 year olds.

 *